ouss-hafsi/Quiz-me/README.md

 React | React Bootstrap | CSS |

 # About
-Thank you for checking out my React project .
+Thank you for checking out my project .
 I’m a Tunisian-American Software Engineer and Graphic Designer based in Los Angeles, California.
 I like helping others by sharing ideas and new creations.
 I’m always looking forward to working with new people and learning more skills.
 If you would like to see more of my work, please visit [my Behance profile](https://www.behance.net/oussamaben4273I) or visit [my Linkedin profile](https://www.linkedin.com/in/oussema-ben-hafsi-2211b5217/)